-A significant recent decision of the UK's Technology and Construction Court[1] has clarified the scope of the slip rule in the context of adjudication decisions and, for the first time, considered the matter of consequential corrections.
+A significant recent decision of the Technology and Construction Court of England and Wales1 has clarified the scope of the slip rule in the context of adjudication decisions and, for the first time, considered the matter of consequential corrections.
 The decision will be welcome news for parties to construction contracts and should ensure that the repercussions of clear errors can be resolved without recourse to the courts.